trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/running-migrations.md

 ## Deployer

 Your migration files will use the deployer to stage deployment tasks.
-As such, you can write deployment tasks synchronously and they'll be executed in the correct order:
+As such, you can write deployment tasks asynchronously:

 ```javascript
 // Stage deploying A before B